Nan Z. Da

 Assistant Professor of English

 Specialty: Comparative Literature, Critical Theory, Nineteenth-century American literature and literary history, Chinese literature and literary history, Social Theory, Nationalism and Transnationalism, Theories of the Book and Reading

 Degrees: BA, University of Chicago; PhD, University of Michigan

-My first book, Intransitive Encounter (Columbia University Press, November 2018), uses Sino-US “exchanges” from an earlier era to name a cross-culturalism that is self-contained, that uses itself up in the moment and that, out of no ill will or bad faith, has no mappable afterlife or program of exchange attached.
-It finds this intransitivity in various forms and guises in the writings of an unusual cast of characters from nineteenth-century China and the US and proposes that these glancing encounters point toward a different path for Sino-U.S. relations—not a geopolitical showdown nor easy celebrations of hybridity but the possibility of self-contained cross-cultural encounters that do not have to confess to the fact of their having taken place.
+My first book, Intransitive Encounter (Columbia University Press, December 2018) names a cross-culturalism that is self-contained, that uses itself up in the moment and that, out of no ill will or bad faith, has no mappable afterlife or program of exchange attached.
+It theorizes this form of intransitivity in nineteenth-century Sino-US literary exchanges and proposes that these glancing encounters point toward a different path for Sino-U.S. relations—not a geopolitical showdown nor easy celebrations of hybridity but the possibility of self-contained cross-cultural encounters that do not have to confess to the fact of their having taken place.

 228 Decio Faculty Hall